growsverige/open/https:/github.com/growsverige/open-specification-01.md

+# What is open?

 **open energy protocol (open)** is a set of rules for communication between batteries.
-It shows **which information batteries send and receive** when they communicate with each other.
+It shows which information batteries send and receive when they communicate with each other.

 **open is an XML dialect**.
 All open files must adhere to XML 1.0 specification (http://www.w3.org/TR/REC-xml), published at the World Wide Web Consortium (W3C) website.
 ## Status